rasheedsulayman/MedManager/README.md

 # MedManager

 This App enable Users to track their medication intake.
-It allows them to
+It allows them to:
  - Add new Medications
  - Update existing Medications
  - Group Medications by Month
- - Search for Medications<br/>The App notify users when it is time to take their scheduled medications.
+ - Search for Medications<br/>

+The App notify users when it is time to take their scheduled medications.